noonomyen/luaumb/README.md

 ## `require` function

 As you know, luaumb will replace the position of the code where the `require` function is called.
 It looks for a global `require` function with a single argument that is a constant string.
 If you want luaumb to skip or ignore the `require` call at that position, you can use something that is not exactly a constant string, such as using `require(("./module"))`.
-The parser will see that there's a group within the arguments, and the constant string is within that group, causing luaumb to ignore this position.
+The parser will see that there's a group within the arguments, and the constant string is within that group, causing luaumb to ignore this position. or `_G.require("./module")` The parser will see that the `require` function is not global.

 ## Dependencies